ZachBeta/threejs_fpv/README.md

 # Three.js FPV Demo

-A simple 3D demo using Three.js that displays a rotating cube with proper lighting and includes telemetry logging capabilities.
+A simple 3D demo using Three.js that features a first-person view (FPV) drone-like camera movement system in a large open space with a central landmark.

 ## Features

+- FPV drone-like controls for intuitive navigation
+- Large open map with a central landmark
-- 3D scene with a rotating green cube
+  - Rotating green cube on a tall pedestal as a reference point
+  - 1000x1000 unit ground plane
 - Directional and ambient lighting
 - Responsive design that adapts to window resizing
 - Modern development setup using Vite